svittala/RepoTest/README.md

 # RepoTest
-This has some CPQ code from Enersys project for learning
+This has some CPQ code and also sample on how to use an SAP FIORI based UI from salesforce